 Description

-The memorial stands in front of St George’s Church (Grade II*-listed) on Deal High Street.
-It takes the form of a 3m tall granite Celtic cross, with a wheel-head cross set on a tapering shaft.
-The arms of the cross are decorated with interlace patterns carved in relief, and a central boss surrounded by 12 small hemispheres.
+The memorial stands in front of St George’s Church on Deal High Street.
+It is a 3-meter-tall granite Celtic cross, featuring a wheel-head cross set upon a tapering shaft.
+The arms of the cross are decorated with carved relief interlace patterns and a central boss surrounded by twelve small hemispheres.

-The front face of the shaft is divided by horizontal bars into three sections.
+The front face of the shaft is divided into three sections by horizontal bars.
 The uppermost section is a blind panel.
-The middle section bears the Tisdall arms carved in relief.
-A bronze of the Victoria Cross, hanging from a wreath, is mounted on the lower section.
-Encircled by the wreath is a bronze of the reverse side of the University of Cambridge’s Chancellor’s Medal for Classical Learning.
-The form of the wreath mirrors the wreath depicted on the medal, decorating the base of a statue of Athena.
+The middle section displays the arms of the Tisdall family carved in relief.
+A bronze replica of the Victoria Cross, suspended from a wreath, is mounted on the lower section, with a bronze replica of the reverse side of the University of Cambridge’s Chancellor’s Medal for Classical Learning encircled within the wreath, the wreath’s design mirroring that on a statue of Athena.

-The memorial is raised on a square step on which is carved an inscription [illegible], placed in the centre of the path from the High Street.
+The memorial stands on a square step with an illegible inscription, centrally located on the path from the High Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.